-Maddy Carpenter — a native of Wilbraham, Massachusetts — joined the Dartmouth field hockey coaching staff in the summer of 2015.
+Maddy Carpenter — a native of Wilbraham, Massachusetts — joined the Dartmouth field hockey coaching staff in the summer of 2015 and will be in her third season with the Big Green in 2017.

-Now in her second season, she has been a welcomed addition to the team's sideline with her leadership, veteran presence and high-level playing experience.
+Carpenter has been a welcomed addition to the team's sideline with her leadership, veteran presence and high-level playing experience in her first two seasons.

 She was a four-year starter in goal for the Northwestern Wildcats from 2011 until 2014 when she earned First Team All-Big Ten honors and served as a team captain.